Soy – Good or Bad?

 One day, while talking with an Alternative Medicine M.D., the conversation drifted into a discussion of soy products.
 He mentioned several very negative effects from eating unfermented soy products.
 I immediately drastically cut my unfermented soy consumption.

-Unfermented soy products like tofu and soy milk and yogurt cause the following:
+Unfermented soy products like tofu and soy milk cause the following:

 - Block absorption of essential minerals like calcium, magnesium, iron, and zinc.
 This results from a high content of phytic acid and phytates.